 - 3½ lb salmon or arctic char, skin-in or off

-- ½ cup (1 stick) unsalted butter room temperature
+- ½ cup (1 stick) unsalted butter, room temperature

-- 1 large shallot minced
+- 1 large shallot, minced

 - 2 Tbsp chives thinly sliced

-- 2 Tbsp dill finely chopped
+- 2 Tbsp fresh dill, finely chopped

-- 2 tsp lemon zest from 1 lemon, then cut lemon into wedges
+- 2 tsp lemon zest, from 1 lemon, then cut lemon into wedges

 - 1 tsp Kosher salt